AdCazzum/priscilla/README.md

-# KV Store - Demo application
+# Scripsiclla Number Duel

+Two players secretly lock a number into the contract, then take turns revealing the opponent’s pick.
+The higher number wins once both have discovered the other side.

-This repository contains two independent parts:
+This repository still contains two independent parts:

 - `logic/` — Rust smart-contract (compiled to WASM)
 - `app/` — React frontend (Vite) that talks to the contract via generated ABI client